cascadiajs/2015.cascadiajs.com/COC.md

 *tl;dr: Don’t be a jerk*

 All organizers, attendees, speakers, sponsors and volunteers at CascadiaJS are required to agree with the following code of conduct.
 Organizers will enforce this code throughout the event.
-We are expecting coorporation from all participants to help ensuring a safe environment for everybody.
+We are expecting cooporation from all participants to help ensuring a safe environment for everybody.

 ## Need Help?
 Contact [Carter Rabasa](http://twitter.com/crtr0).

 ## The Quick Version

 CascadiaJS is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of conference participants in any form.
-Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
+Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter, and other online media.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.

 ## The Less Quick Version

+Everyone, including attendees, sponsors, speakers, and organizers are subject to the anti-harassment policy.

-Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+Harassment includes offensive comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

-Participants asked to stop any harassing behavior are expected to comply immediately.

-Sponsors are also subject to the anti-harassment policy.
-In particular, sponsors should not use sexualized images, activities, or other material.
+Spponsors should not use sexualized or inappropriate images, activities, or other material in their advertisements.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

-If a participant engages in harassing behavior, the conference organizers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.
+Speakers should not use sexualized or inappropriate images, text, or comments in their talks.

+Any participant asked to stop any harassing behavior is expected to comply immediately.

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.